-Avery Kansteiner, MS, LPC
+Avery Kowalke, MS, LPC

-Twenty years later, I learned about the Person-Centered approach by Carl Rogers in graduate school, which encourages counselors to approach clients with "unconditional positive regard."
+Years later, I learned about the Person-Centered approach by Carl Rogers in graduate school, which encourages counselors to approach clients with "unconditional positive regard."
 It resonated instantly.
 I was inspired and thought about Carl Rogers all the way home on the city bus ride, and wrote a song about him the moment I got home!
 I truly care about my clients and believe that my "great empathy" and unconditional positive regard is apparent in my relationships with them.

 Following my graduation from UW-Madison with an MS in Counseling Psychology in 2011, I worked in area elementary schools as a Professional School Counselor and Positive Behavioral Interventions and Supports (PBIS) Coach for 8 years.
 This was an amazing experience that pushed me to grow immensely and helped me to appreciate the incredible task of teaching, and the intricacies of learning.
-I came to love "Positive Behavioral Interventions and Supports" (PBIS), a systematic way for students, school staff, and families to use shared language about social-emotional and behavioral concepts and expectations.
-This systems-approach and the importance placed on teaching and sharing behavioral expectations is something I will always value and share with families as much as I can.
+I came to love PBIS, a systematic way for students, school staff, and families to use shared language about social-emotional and behavioral concepts and expectations.
+This systemic approach, and the importance placed on teaching behavior as we teach other subjects, is something I will always value and share with families as much as I can.

+As a result of these experiences, I offer an eclectic approach to counseling including great empathy, positivity, and evidence-based practices.
 Thank you for reading about me.
 I look forward to learning about YOU! :)